-Loads the tightly coupled solution.
+Loads either the filtered or smoothed tightly coupled solution.

 3.6.9.5 Any Solution

 This option allows any readable trajectory to be loaded into a project.
 The only requirement is that the trajectory cover the same time range as the data within your existing project.
 An example of when this feature may be used is when loading a real time trajectory produced from the GNSS decoder.